“Life’ wrote a friend of mine, ‘is a public performance on the violin, in which you must learn the instrument as you go along.”

 I think that finding that place…. finding the wiggle room…. has been my focus for over twenty years.
 In all my study, I have been finding the tools to take me and others to that place of tenderness and generosity.
 And my journey has been very rich: Gestalt training with Helen McLean, study and therapy with Process Oriented Psychology, and training in Movement Medicine.
 The journey continues, becoming deeper and more rewarding.

-I offer work in three distinct areas
+I offer one to one work in these areas

 All of my work is rooted in compassion: compassion for ourselves, and compassion for all of us beings on this human journey.